 We are not willing to limit our users to one thing or another.
 We strongly believe that the users know what they're doing and that their knowledge and experience help them make the right choice when it comes to a "tree vs. tags" type of debate.
 Each pattern is right for certain circumstances, and each can be promptly implemented with Contentful.
 Flexibility is at the core of Contentful design.

 Content trees are fine for some cases – for instance, evergreen content such as web pages that do not change much or a support knowledge base.
 Other classification strategies work best for different content types.
-It's not up to CMS to decide which one to choose and what works best – instead, you should learn all the patterns and make the right choice based on the project requirements.
+You should learn all the patterns and make the right choice based on the project requirements.
 Contentful aspires to be a fit regardless of the choice.